ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## Sub-patterns

-Service patterns can be broken down into sub-patterns, for example prepare to book an appointment.
-Each sub-pattern contains tasks, for example check eligibility.
+Service patterns can be broken down into sub-patterns, for example prepare to apply.
+Each sub-pattern contains tasks, for example find the right application form.
 You do not need to use all of these.
 Consider which are appropriate for your service.

 ### People applying: sub-patterns and tasks